Stable machine-learning parameterization of subgrid processes for climate modeling at a range of resolutions

-For turbulent diffusion, we chose to predict the coarse-grained turbulent diffusivity rather than the tendencies due to turbulent diffusion.
-This approach has the advantages that it constrains the diffusive fluxes to be down-gradient and that the same diffusivity is applied to all thermodynamic and moisture variables (unlike if we predicted the effective diffusivity based on coarse-grained fluxes and gradients for each variable separately).
-In order to reduce computation time, the diffusivity is not predicted above $5.7\rm{km}$ where it is relatively small, and the diffusivity calculated in SAM is used instead.
-We checked that the results were not sensitive to the exact choice of cutoff level.
-We did not apply the RF predicted diffusivity to the horizontal diffusivity or to any of the momentum variables.
+The turbulent vertical diffusive flux for a thermodynamic or moisture variable $A$ is $F_{Az}=-D\frac{\partial A}{\partial z}$, where $D$ is the turbulent diffusivity for thermodynamic and moisture variables.
+We predict the coarse-grained turbulent diffusivity ($\overline{D}$) and apply it only to vertical diffusion of the thermodynamic and moisture variables (i.e., $h_{\rm{L}}, q_{\rm{T}}, q_{\rm{p}}$). \textcolor{black}{This is consistent with our general approach in which the RF parameterization only represents processes that act in the vertical and only their effects on the thermodynamic and moisture variables}.
+The approach of predicting the coarse-grained diffusivity has the advantage that it constrains the diffusive fluxes in the coarse model to be downgradient, unlike if we had predicted the tendency due to diffusion.
+This approach also had the advantage that the same diffusivity is applied to all thermodynamic and moisture variables, unlike if we had predicted the effective diffusivity based on coarse-grained fluxes and gradients for each variable separately.
+The coarse-grained diffusivity is not predicted above $5.7$km, and the diffusivity from SAM at coarse resolution is used instead for these levels.

-The RF parameterization does not predict tendencies due to subgrid momentum fluxes or due to horizontal fluxes, and these could be studied in future work.
-The need to include subgrid momentum fluxes would likely be greater if topography was included (due to gravity wave drag) and could in principle be greater with other distributions of insolation (due to convection occurring to a greater extent in regions of strong shear), but these considerations are beyond the scope of this study.